What are the Facebook ad strategies in 2020 used by leading experts?

 “A buyer(customer) persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.”

 In simpler terms, customer personas are kind of like fictitious characters that represent your ideal customer and define groups of your audience.

 The good news is it’s actually easier to create customer personas than you might think.

 Customer personas can be created using many different methods.
-You can use surveys and interviews of your current customers or study the data you have about them already.
+You can use surveys and interviews with your current customers or study the data you have about them already.